fundu-rs/fundu/README.md

 - Improve performance especially for long inputs
 - Make base unit configurable to a different time unit than seconds.
 - Implement usage of more than one identifier for time units
+- Add more build targets in the CI
 - Provide other year calculations:
     - mean Gregorian year
     - Sidereal year